A comparison of quasar emission reconstruction techniques for $z\geq5.0$ Lyman-$\alpha$ and Lyman-$\beta$ transmission: Continuum Reconstruction Techniques

 The final version of PCA we implement is the neural-network-mapped quasar PCA-fitting algorithm \textit{PCANN-QSANNdRA} described in \citet{Durovcikova20}.
 Like the previous technique, \textit{PCANN-QSANNdRA} was originally designed to predict the shape of the \lal emission line rather than the bluewards continuum.
 The training sample included $13,703$ quasars from eBOSS DR14 over $2.09<z<2.51$ and SNR $>7$ \citep{Paris18}.
 The continuum was smoothed using a custom routine which employed a random forest to tag intervening absorbers and exclude quasars with strong DLAs.
 The red side ($1290<\lambda(\text{\AA})<2900$) and the blue side ($1191.5<\lambda(\text{\AA})<1290$) of the continuum are described by $63$ and $36$ PCA components, respectively, with the number of components chosen to contain $99\%$ of the variance in the training sample.
 The red and blue sides are completely separated, as in D18.

 Instead of the weights of the PCA component vectors being mapped linearly following Equation (2), the translation between the blue and red side weights is performed by a four-layered fully connected neutral network.
 This method introduces an extra step of `double standardisation' whereby the mean across the training sample is subtracted at each wavelength before and after PCA composition, and divided by the error array.
 The prediction uncertainties were calculated by a committee of $100$ independently-trained neural networks.
 No simultaneous fitting of a shift in redshift is performed.
 Owing to the freedom to enact non-linear mapping of PCA coefficients, \textit{PCANN-QSANNdRA} slightly outperformed D18's PCA method with uncertainties of $\sim 6-10\%$ at $\lambda\sim 1210$\AA.
-More details of the neural network architecture and training procedure are given in \citet{Durovcikova20}.

 In this paper, we use an identical methodology to train a neural-network-mapped PCA to reproduce the continuum bluewards of \lal using the eBOSS DR14 common training and testing samples described in Section~\ref{sec:sample}.

-The neural-network architecture has four layers with $53-40-40-42$ neurons each.
-To contain $99\%$ of the variance, $53$ components are needed for the red side and $42$ for the blue side.
-The pivot between the red and blue sides occurs at $\lambda = 1290$\AA.
-In order to optimise the training for predictions of the Lyman-series continuum, the loss function was adjusted so that prediction errors around $\lambda\sim1040$\AA \ and $\lambda\sim1215$\AA \ are weighed more heavily to anchor the prediction where the scatter is largest.
+As in \citet{Durovcikova20}, we use a $50:50$ split for training and validation (both within the eBOSS training sample) and adapt the network to predict the Lyman-series continuum using an identical procedure.
+In order to capture $99\%$ of the variance, we find that $53$ PCA components are needed for the red side and $42$ for the blue side.
+The optimal architecture in \citet{Durovcikova20} consisted of four layers with $53-40-40-42$ neurons each, a batch size of $500$ (corresponding to the number of training samples passed through the network before the weights get updated), and $80$ training epochs.
+To optimise training, we first adjusted the loss function so that prediction errors around $\lambda\sim1040$\AA \ and $\lambda\sim1215$\AA \ are weighed more heavily to anchor the prediction where the scatter is largest.
 The ability to adjust training loss function weights in this manner makes neural-network-mapped quasar PCAs more flexible than standard PCA.
+We then performed a four-dimensional grid search over the number of neurons in the middle two layers, the batch size, and number of training epochs.
+The optimal architecture consisted of layers with $53-45-45-42$ neurons, batch size of $500$, and $80$ training epochs.
+Compared to the original architecture, the optimal one reduced the mean bias below $1\%$ (potentially driven mainly by the updated loss function) but had almost no impact on reducing the prediction error ($<0.2\%$ difference).
+More details of the neural network architecture and training procedure are given in \citet{Durovcikova20}, section 2.3.